Respiratory Care Sciences

 Faculty: C. Hamilton, S. Judge, R. Speitel

-The overall goal of the baccalaureate degree program in Cardio-Respiratory Care Services is to provide an educational curriculum designed to prepare students for the National Board for Respiratory Care Examination, expand duty practice of respiratory care, and to be educators, staff therapists and/or supervisors in the field of respiratory care.
+The overall goal of the baccalaureate degree program in Respiratory Care is to provide an educational curriculum designed to prepare students for the National Board for Respiratory Care Examination, expand duty practice of respiratory care, and to be educators, staff therapists and/or supervisors in the field of respiratory care.
 Students also receive clinical training in affiliated hospitals.

 The field of Respiratory Care requires respiratory care practitioners to administer various treatment modalities and medications, perform diagnostic procedures, and/or manage sophisticated life-support equipment.
 Although the majority of respiratory care practitioners are employed by hospitals, there are also opportunities to practice outside of the standard hospital setting.
 The student who satisfactorily completes all courses in the curriculum is awarded the Bachelor of Science degree.